yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 We have three senarios of training datasets:

-*  Training dataset 1: A single Beta function with a fixed thermal gradient and burial rate
+*  Training dataset 1: A single Beta function with a fixed thermal gradient and fixed burial rate
 *  Training dataset 2: 100 Beta functions with Temperature from 100 randomly sampled thermal gradients and a fixed burial rate
 *  Training dataset 3: 100 Beta functions with Temperature and Age from 10 randomly sampled thermal gradients and 10 randomly sampled burial rate

 ## Discussion:

 Through this experiment, we can see that the DNN model from training dataset 1 and 2 always under-predict the target Beta function.
-No matter how many epochs we train the DNN model using dataset 1 and 2, the DNN model can only predict the testing data well but not able to predict a new input data with a different thermal gradient or burial rate.
-This means that the DNN model is not generalized enough, due to the training dataset does not contain enough variance to cover the feature space.
+No matter how many epochs we train the DNN model using dataset 1 and 2, the DNN model can only predict the testing data well but not able to predict a new input dataset with a different thermal gradient or burial rate.
+This means that the DNN model is not generalized enough, due to the training dataset does not contain enough feature variance.

-After training with dataset 3, we can see that the DNN model is capable of predicting Beta functions for the new input data.
-Now the DNN model is well generalized to make predictions, and no longer under-predicting.
+However, after training with dataset 3, we can see that the DNN model is capable to predict Beta functions for the new input data.
+This means that now the DNN model is well generalized to make correct predictions, with no under-prediction.

 ## Reference: